Glossary of AI Development Terms

 Enterprise Mode

-Section titled “Enterprise Mode”Features and configurations designed for corporate environments, including privacy controls, SSO integration, and compliance certifications (SOC 2, GDPR).
+Section titled “Enterprise Mode”Features designed for corporate environments: privacy controls (no training on your code), SSO/SAML authentication, audit logging, SCIM provisioning, and compliance certifications (SOC 2, GDPR, HIPAA).

 Fast Requests

-Section titled “Fast Requests”Priority API calls in subscription plans that process quickly without rate limiting.
-Limited by plan tier (e.g., 500/month for Cursor Pro).
+Section titled “Fast Requests”Priority API calls in Cursor subscription plans that process without rate-limiting delays.
+Limited by plan tier.
+When exhausted, requests fall back to slower processing.

 Fusion Model